worldskills/worldskills-events/docs/index.md

 # Event Skill Detail

-After clicking a Skill in the Skills List the user can edit the details of a Skill.
+After clicking on a Skill in the Skills List the user can edit the details of a Skill.
 Each Skill has a type, describing wether it’s an Official Skill, a Demonstration Skill, a Presentation Skill or a Multi Skill.
 A Multi Skill is a ranking generated from multiple Skills.

 ![Mockup Event Skill Detail](mockups/skill.png)